-To promote a culture of sustainable living in an open forum and to promote the practice of resource conservation at FSU and within the campus community that by so doing promotes the university's positive impact upon the local and global environment.
+To promote a culture of sustainable living in an open forum and to advance the practice of resource conservation at FSU and within the campus community which in doing so enhances the university's positive impact upon the local and global environment.”

 What We Do:

 In our office, we strive to align our goals and projects with the FSU Strategic Plan.
 We aim to incorporate sustainable living practices into all FSU activities, collaborating with campus partners to build a University-wide culture of environmental care.
 In aligning with FSU's sustainability commitments, we are dedicated to:

 Climate Action by reducing the campus footprint through energy conservation, sustainable transportation, greenhouse gas reduction, and green building;